 Clearly, GE has long been aware of the problem, but doesn't seem to care.
 This is shameful at best, and possibly, a post-sale revenue strategy to sell ridiculously overpriced replacement parts.
 If I were the original purchaser of the stove, I'd initiate legal action under Canada's Consumer Protection Act.

 Perhaps other consumers will see fit to take such action either in Canada or south of the border?
 If so, let me know (tweet to @jcooperstock) -- I'd be happy to help out.

-Review about: Ge Appliances Range.
+Product or Service Mentioned: Ge Appliances Range.

 Reason of review: Bad quality.

 Preferred solution: Let the company propose a solution.